rejuvyesh/homepage/acads.md

 Academics
 =========

-I am a sophomore undergraduate student at [Department of Electrical Engineering](http://www.iitk.ac.in/ee/) at Indian Institute of Technology, Kanpur.
+I am a junior undergraduate student at [Department of Electrical Engineering](http://www.iitk.ac.in/ee/) at Indian Institute of Technology, Kanpur.
 (In case you missed the url).